 Happily Adopted: Flair was part of a "black market" baby brokerage scheme based out of the infamous Tennessee Children's Home society; he doesn't definitively know his birth name or the names of his biological parents.

 Insult Backfire: The widespread "Woo" after using one of Flair's moves used to be a Take That devised by Shane Douglas.
 It later became an endearing Shout-Out and is guaranteed to be heard whenever a wrestler chops an opponent in the corner.

 Keet: As AJ Styles intimated, Ric Flair may be older than him but acts younger.
-He would talk about Flair going to be later than him, getting up earlier, partying all night and still finding time of the gym while on the road.
+He would talk about Flair going to bed later than him, getting up earlier, partying all night and still finding time for the gym while on the road.

 If he rips off his pants, like he did on the December 28, 1998 Nitro in a promo where he demanded a rematch against Bischoff after Bischoff beat him the night before at Starrcade, RUN!